Ilișești

-Ilișești (Illischestie) is a commune located in Suceava County, Bukovina, northeastern Romania.
+Ilișești (Illischestie or Deutsch-Illischescht) is a commune located in Suceava County, Bukovina, northeastern Romania.
 It is composed of two villages, Brașca (Braschka) and Ilișești.
 The commune was called Ciprian Porumbescu (with Ilișești as its center) and included the villages of Bălăceana and Ciprian Porumbescu until 2004, when these were split off to form separate communes.

 History

 During the 1780s, 12 ethnic-German families settled in Ilișești in the course of the Josephine colonization.
 These ethnic Germans were part of the then-emerging Bukovina German community which formed in the historical region of Bukovina during the Habsburg period under Austria-Hungary.

 Administration and local politics

 Commune council

 The commune's current local council has the following political composition, according to the results of the 2020 Romanian local elections: